dksin077/Kubeweek-challenge/Kubeweek-challenge/Monday/ComponentDetails.md

 #### Service:-
 - The main purpose of service is to provide a stable IP address or DNS name, that's makes communication very easy between the pods, even as Pods are created, destroyed, or replaced.
 - Types of Servies
-       - ClusterIP:- Expose the Pods with in cluster.
+  - ClusterIP:- Expose the Pods with in clust
   - NodePort:- Expose the Pods Outside the cluster, When no reuirement of load balancing.
   - LoadBalancer:- Expose the Pods outside the cluster with loadbalancer for used cloud providers like AWS,GCP and Azure.
   - ExternalName:- used to expose external service which is outside the cluster like RDS it can be resolved by Kubernetes pods directly.
 - Function: Service discover the pods thourgh the labels and expose them with the consistent IP or DNS.

 #### Volume:-